push-protocol/push-sdk/packages/uiembed/README.md

 # uiembed
-This package helps to embed sidbar notifications to any dApp
+This package helps to embed Push notifications in a sidebar to any dApp

 ## How to use in your app?